 Distracted Driving Accidents

 Distracted driving is a problem that has reached epidemic levels in the United States.
 In today’s interconnected, on-the-go world, it is no surprise that behind-the-wheel distraction is one of the leading causes of preventable auto collisions in Fort Lauderdale and throughout the country.

 “Distracted driving” describes any time a driver pays attention to something other than safe driving practices.
 Distractions generally fall into one or more of three categories:

-- Cognitive distraction describes a driver’s mind wandering from the task at hand.
+- This describes a driver’s mind wandering from the task at hand.
 A driver headed home after a stressful day at the office may be mulling over the day’s events and lose track of what is around him or her.
 Carrying on a conversation while driving can sometimes be distracting as well.

 - Texting or emailing

 - Looking at GPS devices or reading maps